mincong-h/mincong-h.github.io/_posts/2024-08-28-what-is-vector.md

 ## Vector in Elasticsearch

 You can store vectors in Elasticsearch.
 If you are interested in the product aspects of Vector Search in Elasticsearch, you can see this page: [What is vector search?](https://www.elastic.co/what-is/vector-search).
 In this section, we are more focused on the technical side.
 In the latest version of Elasticsearch, you can use a `dense_vector` field to store dense vectors of numeric values.
 Dense vector fields are primarily used for k-nearest neighbor (kNN) search.
+Here are examples about how to set up and use vectors in Elasticsearch.
+First of all, you need to declare the type of field as a `dense_vector` with the number of dimensions.

 ```sh
 PUT my-index